Vijaykumar933/Single_Page_Application/README.md

+Here is the updated `README.md` file with all the requested changes:

+---

 ## Customer Management SPA

 This repository contains the code for a Single Page Application (SPA) that allows users to securely log in, manage customer data, and handle various CRUD operations.
-The application is built with React, TypeScript, on the frontend and Django on the backend.
+The application is built with React and TypeScript on the frontend and Django on the backend.

 ### **Detailed Instructions on How to Run the Application**